 Your body can do without water for some time, but not for long, you are in danger after 3 days and in serious danger by day 5.
 Water plays an important part in re-hydrating our bodies.
 Without it, the body will not function well.
 Actually, the human body is made up of about 50% – 65% water.
 So, the body needs water.
-The general rule is 4 minutes without air, 24 hours without shelter (less than half that in severe cold or heat), 4 days without water and 14 days without food – all depending on your age, weight, physical condition and one and on.
+The general rule is 4 minutes without air, 24 hours without shelter (less than half that in severe cold or heat), 4 days without water, and 14 days without food – all depending on your age, weight, physical condition, and one and on.

 In the wilderness, you will come across two types of water.
 Clean water and unclean water, or potable and non-potable.
 No matter how fresh the water source is always assume it is not safe to drink.
-Water that could be fit for drinking in the wild used to includes spring water, snow, rain, and dew.
-But pesticides, and pollution have changed that game.
+Water that could be fit for drinking in the wild used to include spring water, snow, rain, and dew.
+But pesticides and pollution have changed that game.
 Know how to filter the water you can be collected by various means such as using your bandanna or a cloth.

-Other sources of water such as ponds, streams or any other stagnant water will have to be boiled before it is consumed.
+Other sources of water such as ponds, streams, or any other stagnant water will have to be boiled before it is consumed.
 Boiling kills infectious agents in the water, but sometimes, it is not very effective.
 Plants like thistles, vines, and particular types of cacti can also be cut to produce water.

 Starting a Fire Without Matches

 Starting a fire is one of the most essential wilderness survival skills that you need to learn.
 With a fire, you can keep your body warm, cook food, and boil water.
-It also provides you with illumination and it can give you some sense of security as it tends to scares off wild animals with the bonus effect of being a signal to alert rescuers.
+It also provides you with illumination and it can give you some sense of security as it tends to scare off wild animals with the bonus effect of being a signal to alert rescuers.

-When going out in the wild, you should always have a fire starting tool like steel, a lighter, matches, tinder, batteries, etc… But if you don’t have one, you should know how to start a fire using one of the primitive or friction-based fires making methods.
+When going out in the wild, you should always have a fire-starting tool like steel, a lighter, matches, tinder, batteries, etc… But if you don’t have one, you should know how to start a fire using one of the primitive or friction-based fires making methods.
 Some of the famous methods include the hand drill, bow drill, fire plow, and traditional lenses.

 Having knowledge of how to start a fire with the materials in your area and in extreme weather conditions is a life-saving skill.